kyma-project/examples/loki/README.md

     helm repo update
     ```

-## Install Loki
+## Loki installation

->**NOTE** Loki can be installed in different [Deployment modes](https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/) dependent on your scalability needs and storage requirements.
-This instructions Loki in a lightweight in-cluster solution that does not fulfil production-grade qualities.
+Depending on your scalability needs and storage requirements, you can install Loki in different [Deployment modes](https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/).
+The following instructions install Loki in a lightweight in-cluster solution that does not fulfil production-grade qualities.
 Consider using a scalable setup based on an object storage backend instead (see [Simple scalable deployment of Grafana Loki with Helm](https://grafana.com/docs/loki/latest/installation/helm/install-scalable/)).

-### Installation
+### Install Loki

 You install the Loki stack with a Helm upgrade command, which installs the chart if not present yet.